freebsd/freebsd-src/decoder/docs/prog_guide/prog_guide_generic_pkts.md

 __ETMv3, PTM__ : These protocols can output a cycle count directly as part of the trace packet that generates the trace range.
 In this case `has_cc` will be 1 and `cycle_count` will be valid.

+### OCSD_GEN_TRC_ELEM_I_RANGE_NOPATH ###
+__packet fields valid__: `isa, st_addr, en_addr, num_instr_range`

+`num_instr_range` represents the number of instructions executed in this range, but there is incomplete information as to program execution path from start to end of range.
+If `num_instr` is 0, then an unknown number of instructions were executed between the start and end of the range.
+`st_addr` represents the start of execution represented by this packet.
+`en_addr` represents the address where execution will continue from after the instructions represented by this packet.
+`isa` represents the ISA for the instruction at `en_addr`.

+Used when ETMv4 Q elements are being traced.

 ### OCSD_GEN_TRC_ELEM_ADDR_NACC ###